The 8 Best Hamstring Stretches For Runners

 A woman on a track stretching her hamstring.

-Hamstrings play a significant role in running mechanics
+The hamstrings play a central role in running mechanics — far more than most runners appreciate.

 • Single-Leg Romanian Deadlifts